At a Glance

 Major player on the global markets for water treatment equipment

 Over decades, our engineered products and technical expertise have enabled Hubert to become a major player on the global markets for water treatment equipment.
 We focus on high quality equipment with a long service life.
-In order to assure quality, we design, engineer & manufacture our equipment in-house.
-Learn more about our markets & applications
+In order to assure quality, we design, engineer and manufacture our equipment in-house.
+Learn more about our markets & applications.

 Harlingen Holding Group